top of page

 4. Pure Magic with Backlighting

 Want that soft halo of light around your hair?
 Or leaves that sparkle like they’re dusted with fairy lights?
 Golden hour makes backlighting shine—literally.
 When I position my subject between the camera and the sun, it creates a rim of glowing light that feels ethereal.
-It’s one of my favorite tricks, and golden hour makes it effortless.
+It’s one of my favourite tricks, and golden hour makes it effortless.

 5. It Just Feels Good